-The rope itself is just white noise.
-It's where it leads you.
-You may not get there, but you 'get' there's no 'there' to get to, and that's better than a single 'there' ever could be.
+The rope through the whiteout itself is just white noise --it's where it leads you that counts.
+You may not get there, but you 'get' there's no 'there' to get to anyway, and that's better than either here or 'there' ever could be.

-If you need a working definition of hauntology, here Reynolds rounds up some writers who best sum up the hauntology sound, he starts out with Matthew Ingram at The Wire ("memory is a theoretical portal to the phantasmal kingdom, not a trivial exercise in retro stylistics" and ends up with Dickens and then W.S.
+If you need a working definition of hauntology, Reynolds rounds up some writers to sum up the its sound.
+Starting with Matthew Ingram at The Wire ("memory is a theoretical portal to the phantasmal kingdom, not a trivial exercise in retro-stylistics") and ends up with Dickens and then W.S.
 Merwin ("Tell me what you see vanishing and I / Will tell you who you are") and it all makes frickin' beautiful eloquent sense.

-As I've said (but forgotten), I found it because I love John Carpenter and thanks to Netflix showing me The Machine and Beyond the Black Rainbow, I finally realized part of the reason why was all synth related.
-I was like oh wow, I love these movies but 50% of that love comes solely from their pulsing analog retro-futurist scores, both of which are on Spotify.
-From there the Moog crumb trail widens deeper into the black forest of retro-futurist analog sci fi TV and the 70s cryptozoological funk of Goblin, which in turn leads me unto Ghost Box, Scarfolk Council, and now Simon Reynolds and Ghost of my Life author Mark Fisher, who repurposed Derrida's original (Communist-spectral) meaning towards haunted music, via his childhood spent attuned to the quietly forward-thinking electronic music of BBC's Radiophonic Orchestra.
-Since England's never fully bowed their TV channels to the Lowest Common Denominator monetizing, or had to knuckle down to Christian boycott, the BBC of the 70s was deep and proudly into the occult, leading a whole generation of artists who'd done LSD in the 60s to the reins of the new decade, and the children's minds were right there in sync with these cool cats, in ways we all lost in the 80s, when videotape erased the mystery from media through the very act of preserving it.
-Britain's notorious 'Video Nasties' ban kept the mystery alive for a few more years than in the States, where collective desensitization to TV violence was already a huge problem (or not, depending on who you ask).
+As I've said (but forgotten), I found this world because I love BOC and I love John Carpenter and thanks to Netflix showing me The Machine and Beyond the Black Rainbow, I finally realized part of the reason why.
+I was like oh wow, I love these movies, but 50% of that love comes solely from their pulsing analog retro-futurist scores, both of which are on Spotify.
+From there, the Moog crumb trail widened deeper into the black forest of retro-futurist analog sci-fi TV and the 70s cryptozoological funk of Goblin, which in turn lead me unto Ghost Box, Scarfolk Council, and now Simon Reynolds and Ghost of my Life author Mark Fisher, who repurposed Derrida's original (Communist/spectral) meaning towards haunted music, via his childhood spent attuned to the quietly forward-thinking ur-electronica of BBC's Radiophonic Orchestra.
+Since England's never fully bowed their TV channels to the LCD monetizing (Graham Norton excepted), or had to appease red state Christian sponsors, the BBC of the 70s was deep and proudly into the occult, leading a whole generation of future artists to the reins of the new decade, in ways we in the US lost when videotape erased the mystery from media through the very act of preserving it and public school ceased running 16mm films in favor or streaky VHS tapes.

-For me it all began with Boards of Canada's Music has the Right to Children in 1998 and then Zombi's Cosmos in 2003, tapping for maybe the first time into the retrofuturist analog rainy day weirdness of old 70s filmstrip tape accompaniments for elementary school primers on ESP, Argento frisson and druids.
+For me, the discovery of this eerie retrofuturistical nostalgia began with Boards of Canada's Music has the Right to Children in 1998 and then Zombi's Cosmos in 2003.
 Since this stuff was all on CD, the warm pulsing sound of analog was the first time doubly ghosted and like a double negative became positive.
 The past sounded warmer and more organic, even more futuristic, than the immediate present.
-That's hauntology, and I'm hooked... at least until November, when those loathsome orchestras will inevitably return right as night starts lurching way forward sooner and sooner, snaking their way across the stand-still city like a rope of sweaty reflective mylar-enshrouded woe.

 Here's my #1 of two Spotify lists: